mvibraim/cashback-system/README.md

 - MongoDB database with official driver
 - Docker and Docker Compose
 - Payload validation using express-validation
-- External requests with node-fetch
+- External request with node-fetch

 ## Next steps